Home > Magic > Technology

 Most long-distance communication in Empyria is achieved through portals.
 Current methods can only create temporary portals ~1cm in diameter, so they're useless for large-scale transportation, but you can send information signals through them across arbitrary distances at near-instant speeds.
 The most common application is portal-phones, which work by establishing a physical connection between two phones that you can simply talk through.

 Unfortunately, you cannot broadcast information with portals; if you want to communicate the same message to multiple people, you have to open a portal to each one, which quickly becomes prohibitively expensive as audience size grows.
-Usually, important news is converted into sound/light signals and portaled to a town's communication centre, then distributed to individual people from there via analog means like newspapers.
+Usually, important news is converted into sound/light signals and portaled to a town's communication centre, then converted into analog media like newspapers and distributed to individual people from there.

 Since long-range attack spells are fairly easy to learn, almost all personal weapons are melee.
 Swords and spears are the most common, but since most of the people using these weapons are adventurers (read: independent weirdos with too much money), there is a baffling variety of strange and specialized weapons in existence.
 Weapons can be "enchanted" with simple spell circuits powered by the wielder's mana to customize them even further.